9 Ways To Release Tight Muscle Knots For Back Pain Relief

 Getting acupuncture treatment for your muscle knots works along a similar theory to using an acupressure mat.

-All of which are great for encouraging tight muscles to release, relax and heal.
+All of which are great for encouraging tight muscles to release, relax, and heal.

-However acupuncture can be hit and miss.
+However acupuncture can be hit and miss for many people.

 But what may be more effective than traditional acupuncture is to find someone who specialises in trigger point dry needling instead.

 This is like a more aggressive form of acupuncture where the dry needlist will aim to get the needle right into your tight muscle knots.